menu

 More people in Two Harbors choose to walk to work each day (57.7%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Two Harbors neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Two Harbors neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 84.1% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.8% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Two Harbors neighborhood has more Brazilian and Haitian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.1% of this neighborhood's residents have Brazilian ancestry and 2.9% have Haitian ancestry.